spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 You may skip parts of the following installation process if you already have some of these software available - but please make sure they are in a clean Conda environment to avoid compatibility issues between different package versions.

 SpineOpt and Spine Toolbox are under active development and the getting started process could change.
-If you notice any problems with these instructions, please check if it is a known issue, and if not, then report an [issue](https://github.com/Spine-project/SpineOpt.jl/issues) or start a [discussion](https://github.com/Spine-project/SpineOpt.jl/discussions/categories/support-discuss-a-potential-bug) if you're unsure.
+If you notice any problems with these instructions, please check if it is a known issue, and if not, then report an [issue](https://github.com/Spine-project/SpineOpt.jl/issues) or start a [discussion](https://github.com/Spine-project/SpineOpt.jl/discussions/categories/support-discuss-a-potential-bug) if you're unsure whether it is an actual issue.

 - The recommended interface to SpineOpt is [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox).
 Install Spine Toolbox following instructions from here: [Spine Toolbox installation](https://github.com/Spine-project/Spine-Toolbox#installation)